Nordic Ski Patrol

 - Discounts on gear purchases.

 - Educational opportunities in Advanced First Aid, Mountain Travel and Rescue, Avalanche Preparedness, Incident Command, and ski skills.

 - Park admission fees are waived.

-For additional information on patrolling or to become a member, contact the Patrol Director, Jeff Sargent, at email@example.com or (315) 492-8080.
+For additional information on patrolling or to become a member, contact the Patrol Director, Doug Howe, at firstname.lastname@example.org.